rfourquet/SafeREPL.jl/README.md

 ### Caveats

-* This package was not tested on 32-bits architectures, help will be needed to support them.
+* This package was not tested on 32-bits architectures.

 * Using new number types by default in the REPL might reveal many missing methods for these types and render the REPL less usable than ideal.